-All About Nina : ‘Tribeca’ Review
+All About Nina (2018): ‘Tribeca’ Review

 However, once offstage, she immediately vomits almost after every performance, drowns herself in casual sex and alcohol, and is objectified by men in a way that serves to trivialize her integrity and talent.
-On multiple occasions throughout the course of the film, Nina is described by presenters after a performance in purely sexual and demeaning terms – “She is horny as fuck, right?” and “She’s funny, but so hot, I just want to fuck her!”, going as far as, “But do you want to bring her home to mom?
+On multiple occasions throughout the course of All About Nina, she is described by presenters after a performance in purely sexual and demeaning terms – “She is horny as fuck, right?” and “She’s funny, but so hot, I just want to fuck her!”, going as far as, “But do you want to bring her home to mom?
 Probably not”.

-As we are initiated into Nina’s personal life within the first five minutes of the film, we come to realize that she is being emotionally held captive by her abusive lover, Joe (Chance Crawford), a married man with kids, who hits her for bringing another man home.
+As we are initiated into Nina’s personal life within the first five minutes of All About Nina, we come to realize that she is being emotionally held captive by her abusive lover, Joe (Chance Crawford), a married man with kids, who hits her for bringing another man home.
 After an aggressive to-and-fro, the pair have sex, and the next morning, we see Nina, glassy-eyed, with a bruised cheek, and a cigarette in her hand, practicing for her next set.

 Amidst living with her friend Lake (Kate del Castillo), a quirky, compassionate character that practices trance-writing and reiki healing; performing hilarious character imitations of Björk and Shakira onstage, and meeting a new love interest, Rafe (Common), Nina embarks upon a journey promising stability and success.
-The film’s most endearing moments are the scenes between Nina and Rafe, wherein the latter defies and exceed the standard expectations harbored by the former, and ultimately proves to be a decent, patient, and loving individual.
+The most endearing moments in All About Nina are the scenes between Nina and Rafe, wherein the latter defies and exceed the standard expectations harbored by the former, and ultimately proves to be a decent, patient, and loving individual.

 However, peripeteia befalls the pair, as the character of Joe returns, causing a rift between the lovers and Nina’s already imbalanced psyche.
-Nina is forced to confront her past trauma, and in an heart-wrenchingly honest, painful, and cathartic performance onstage, she lays bare the demons of her childhood and the way in which they consumed her sense of self.
+In All About Nina, she is is forced to confront her past trauma, and in an heart-wrenchingly honest, painful, and cathartic performance onstage, she lays bare the demons of her childhood and the way in which they consumed her sense of self.
 This act of courage transforms her into a powerful voice against abuse, a symbol of strength for every artist who creates art out of acute pain.